Resources

 Premium Payment Frequency In Term Insurance

 With a life insurance policy, you secure your family's financial future in case you suddenly pass away.
 Most policies offer a death benefit or sum assured to your loved ones to keep them financially independent and help them get back on their feet.
-Here, a Term Insurance (TI) policy covers you for a term, or a certain number of years.
+Here, a Term Insurance policy covers you for a term, or a certain number of years.
 Usually, most Term insurance policies are from anywhere between 1 to 30 years.
 To keep the policy active, you need to pay an insurance premium.
-Read ahead to learn more about the premium payment frequency in Term Insurance.
+Read ahead to learn more about the premium payment frequency in Term Insurance

 premium-payment-frequency-in-term-insurance